-- Your healthcare provider will tell you about the procedure and can ask questions.
+Your healthcare provider will tell you about the procedure, and you can ask questions.

 biopsy.
-Read the form carefully and ask questions if something is not clear.
+Read the form carefully and ask questions if something isn't clear.

-- Your healthcare provider may do a physical exam to be sure you are in otherwise good
+Your provider may do a physical exam to be sure you are in otherwise good health.

 that affect blood clotting.
 You may need to stop these medicines before the procedure.

-hours before getting anesthetic or sedatives.
-Your healthcare team will give you specific
+Your healthcare team will give you specific instructions.

 may make you drowsy, you will need to arrange for someone to drive you home.

-- Based on your medical condition, your healthcare team may request other specific preparation.
+Based on your health condition, your healthcare team may request other specific preparations.

 What happens during a kidney biopsy procedure?